junit-team/junit5/README.md

 ## Building from Source

-You need [JDK-10] to build JUnit 5.
+You need [JDK 11] to build JUnit 5.

 All modules can be _built_ with the [Gradle Wrapper] using the following command.